General questions

 Policy assumptions

-Which policies are considered under the scenario “Current Policies”?
+- Which policies are considered under the scenario “Current Policies”?

 The Current Policies scenario includes a stylised representation of existing policies.
 Most of this work is based on the climate policy database established as part of the CD-Links and ENGAGE projects (McCollum et al. 2018, Roelfsema et al. 2020).
-The scenarios reflect the status of the database from the March 2022.
+The scenarios reflect the status of the database from March 2024.
 Please note, however, that only a subset of policies reported in the database can be represented in the models due to limits in their sectoral granularity.
 Some policies are also captured via proxies, e.g. carbon prices or overall final energy reductions to represent efficiency policies.

-Which policies are considered under the scenario “NDCs”?
+- Which policies are considered under the scenario “NDCs”?

 Spatial and temporal aspects

-How granular are modelling results in terms of regions and sectors?
+- How granular are modelling results in terms of regions and sectors?
 Where can I find the list of countries included in each region?

 Regional granularity differs between the participating models.
 The MESSAGEix-GLOBIOM model and REMIND-MAgPIE have 12 model regions, whereas the GCAM model has 32.

-Is it possible to get a more granular breakdown of the model pathways, e.g. by country rather than by world regions?
+- Is it possible to get a more granular breakdown of the model pathways, e.g. by country rather than by world regions?

 Key economic, energy and emissions variables have been downscaled to 184 countries.

-Is optimisation in the models performed at the global or regional level?
+- Is optimisation in the models performed at the global or regional level?

 This differs across models.